Magnum T. A.: Car crash and retirement

-On October 14, 1986, Allen was driving in his Porsche in the rain and lost control, wrapping the car around a telephone pole.
+On October 14, 1986, Allen was driving in his Porsche in very heavy rain, hydroplaned and lost control, striking a telephone pole.
 The wreck happened on Sardis Road in Charlotte, North Carolina, only a couple of miles from his home.
 Initially, investigators believed he was speeding, but forensic reports showed he was driving the speed limit and he was left in his car for two hours before a witness called 911.
 The wreck caused his C-4 and C-5 vertebrae to "explode", and it was doubted at the time whether he would ever walk again.
 Doctors at Carolinas Medical Center said Allen's physical conditioning saved his life.
 The right side of his body was paralyzed for months, ending his in-ring career.
 Losing Allen as a wrestler prompted NWA booker Dusty Rhodes to turn Nikita Koloff, Allen's last rival prior to his wreck, into a babyface.
 According to the storyline, Koloff gained respect for Magnum from their feud and wanted to take his place.
-This was memorialized in the spring edition of the Wrestling '87 magazine, with a large photograph of Koloff with the words "I cry for Magnum T.A." beside him.
+This was memorialized in the spring edition of the Wrestling '87 magazine, with a large photograph of Koloff with the words "I cry for Magnum T. A." beside him.
 Prior to his wreck, Magnum was to win the U.S. Title for the third time before being groomed to become the NWA World Heavyweight Champion.
 Magnum's first on-screen appearance following the wreck was on TBS's Super Towns on the Superstation, in an interview with Tony Schiavone.
 His first appearance in front of a live crowd was at the Crockett Cup in 1987, where, with the aid of a cane and two referees, Magnum walked to ringside to embrace Dusty and Nikita, who would go on to defeat Tully Blanchard and Lex Luger for the tournament championship.
 Magnum (as "The Boss" Magnum T. A.) hosted an interview segment titled Straight Talk with The Boss on NWA World Wide Wrestling in 1988.